jakob655/ProcessMiningVisualization_Schuetz_WS2025/README.md

 in the root folder.

-The testing requirements need to be installed.
-This are written in the `tests/test_requirements.txt` file.
+The test dependencies are listed in `tests/test_requirements.txt`.
-These can be installed using the following command:
+These can be installed with the following command:

 ```bash
 pip install -r tests/test_requirements.txt
 ```

-If you want to run unit tests of `heuristic_mining_test.py` in the directory `tests/mining_algorithms`, just type the command below:
+To run a specific unit test, for example `heuristic_mining_test.py` located in `tests/mining_algorithms`, just type the command below:

 ```bash
 python -m unittest tests.mining_algorithms.heuristic_mining_test